-Iznik Tiles are a distinctive signature of Ottoman decoration, which have a strong relationship with the politics, propaganda, and empire building of the period in Ottoman history.
+Iznik Tiles are a distinctive signature of Ottoman decoration, which have a strong relationship with the politics, propaganda, and empire-building of the period in Ottoman history.

 5. Sehzade Mosque

-The Şehzade Mosque, of “Prince’s Mosque”, was commissioned by Sultan Suleiman I in memory of his eldest son by Hürrem, Prince Mehmet, who died of smallpox at the age of 21 in 1543.
+The Şehzade Mosque, or “Prince’s Mosque”, was commissioned by Sultan Suleiman I in memory of his eldest son by Hürrem, Prince Mehmet, who died of smallpox at the age of 21 in 1543.

 6. Hagia Sophia

-While it was built in 360 as the Greek Patriarchal cathedral of Constantinople, in 1453 it was converted into a mosque, until 1931, when it was secularized and turned into a museum.
+While it was built in 360 as the Greek Patriarchal cathedral of Constantinople, in 1453, it was converted into a mosque.
+That is until 1931, when it was secularized and turned into a museum.

 It was the largest cathedral in the world for nearly a thousand years.

 The current building (third one to occupy the site) was originally built as a church around 532 on the orders of Emperor Justinian.
 It was designed by the Greek scientists Isidore of Miletus, a physicist, and Anthemius of Tralles, a mathematician.